gohugoio/hugo/content/templates/go-templates.md

 ## Variables

-Each go template has a struct (object) made available to it.
-In hugo each template is passed either a page or a node struct depending on which type of page you are rendering.
+Each Go template has a struct (object) made available to it.
+In Hugo each template is passed either a page or a node struct depending on which type of page you are rendering.
 More details are available on the [variables](/layout/variables) page.